michparlevliet/Humber-Current-Site/README.md

 # Humber-Current-Site
-Main and profile mockup pages for the Humber Current site redesign project.
+Main mockup page for the Humber Current site redesign project.

 - Bachelor of Film and Media Production